 This page aims to provide information and useful links in relation to applying for the following courses at university level:

-If you are thinking of applying to the above, you can only apply to 4 courses rather than the usual 5; one choice remains for you to apply to another course such as Biomedical Science.
+If you are thinking of applying for these courses please note that you can only apply to 4 courses rather than the usual 5.
+1 choice remains for you to apply to another course such as Biomedical Science.
 The application for the other course can be completed after the deadline.

 - This information applies to MOST but not all courses.
-Please note this information also applies to courses at the universities of Oxford and Cambridge but we have a separate support page here that provides further information and support for those applications.
+Please note this information also applies to courses at the universities of Oxford and Cambridge.
+We have a separate support page here providing further information and support for those applications.

 - 1. The deadline!